|Please send your questions and inquiries to us via email at:||Call us from 8:30 a.m. – 4:30 p.m.

 48 hours before their symptoms began AND until their time in isolation ends

 A person without symptoms is considered to be infectious for the following period of time:

 48 hours before the date of their COVID-19 test until 10 days after their test

 If your child become sick while in quarantine, notify the school as soon as possible.
 It may be necessary to also quarantine other students and staff members who had been in close contact with your child.

 Response from the Health Department

-If your child is diagnosed with COVID-19, your local health department (the county or city where you live) will contact you.
+If your child is diagnosed with COVID-19, a representative from your local health department (the county or city where you live) will contact you.
 They will want to discuss your child’s symptoms, contacts and any possible exposures to illness.

 Your local health department will work with your child’s school to help identify students or staff members who may have been close contacts.